FAR OUT - Atlantis

 The problem for all our collaborators is the lack of spaces to carry out their activities.
 For this reason, one of our central projects is the creation of a 580 m2 Youth Centre to provide a roof for these activities.

 We provide the means for the creation of new dance productions.
 The main aim is to build professional skills and capacities, enabling the creation of community leaders and role models.
 Dancers receive salaries, equipment, studio space and mentorship.
 They also attend training on business management, leadership, project development and marketing through the National Youth Development Agency.

 We arrange ongoing artistic collaborations with Cape Town-based artists.
 In 2020, a collaboration between the Swagg United Dance Crew and renowned photographer Pieter Hugo led to an article and commissioned video for Vogue Magazine, giving the group international visibility.

-Portrait series by Pieter Hugo, October 2020
+Portrait series by Pieter Hugo, of dancers from SWAGG United Dance Crew, Atlantis, October 2020

 In South Africa under the apartheid government, distance was not only used as a means to separate race groups, but also a means to ensure that non-white adults expend vast amounts of time and energy moving to and from work, limiting their capacity to organise community bodies.
 The result was the development of gang culture and drug dealing as replacements for normal family life and reliable income.